OsiriX-Foundation/MediradOnto/XSD/README.md

 **Tips for write your XML** :

-If you need help with XML/XSD you can consult very good tutorailas on W3C website : https://www.w3schools.com/xml/
+If you need help with XML/XSD you can consult very good tutorials on W3C website : https://www.w3schools.com/xml/

 Files paths in your XML have to be written from the repository where your XML file is, do not put the full path.